LinShiqi047/PatchAutoAugment/README.md

 # Patch AutoAugment
 Learning the optimal augmentation policies for different regions of an image and achieving the joint optimal on the whole image.
+We are working with the official [Kornia](https://github.com/kornia/kornia) team to integrate PAA into Kornia package.
+The Kornia-build-in PAA is coming soon.

 ## Introduction
 Patch AutoAugment implementation in PyTorch.